Cricket fighting: Care and breeding

 The best crickets are from a few counties in northeastern Shandong Province.
 Crickets have pedigrees and would be carefully bred by knowledgeable keepers.
 Each cricket must be kept in its own clay pot and their diets include ground shrimp, red beans, goat liver, and maggots.
 Before fight night, female crickets are dropped in the pot to increase the male's fighting spirit.

 Flight and anger

 Crickets fights are arranged according to weight class.
 In a fighting container, handlers stimulate their cricket's antennae using a straw stick, causing the crickets to become aggressive.
 When both crickets are sufficiently agitated, a divider separating the pair will be lifted, and the two crickets will begin the match.
-The loser is the cricket that first begins avoiding contact, runs away from battle, stops chirping, or is thrown from the fighting container.
+The loser is the cricket that first begins avoiding contact, runs away from battle, stops chirping, or jumps out of the fighting container.

 Studies done indicate that the sense of "flying" encourages a cricket's fighting spirit.
 In one such study, a losing cricket put back into the ring will only go back to fight one out of ten times.
 If crickets are shaken and thrown in the air repeatedly, they will fight again six out of ten times.